bitcoin

 Install Nunchuk on your phone.

-If you need to use their advanced features like collaborative wallets you can sign up anonymously with ProtonMail (ideally over Tor).
-If you don't know what collaborative wallets are or do, you can safely skip this step.
+If you need to use their advanced features, such as collaborative wallets, you can sign up anonymously with ProtonMail (preferably using Tor).
+If you are unfamiliar with collaborative wallets or their functions, you can safely skip this step.

-To enhance your Bitcoin privacy, I'd recommend you to connect Nunchuk to your own Electrum server.
+To enhance your Bitcoin privacy, I recommend connecting the Nunchuk to your own Electrum server.

 How to Install an Electrum Server using Full Bitcoin Node and ElectrumX